 Belau National Hospital in Koror is the only real hospital and it has a hyperbaric chamber for scuba diving emergencies.
 There are also 2 private clinics.
 Our recommendations are to drink bottled water only as an upset stomach is the most common complaint.
 Malaria is not present.
 If you are coming from an area where cholera and yellow fever are present, immunisations will be required.

+We consider Palau to be a very safe place for liveaboard divers to visit.
 Palau is a small island nation and the usual response from travellers is that the locals are a very friendly and warm people.
 However, human nature being what it is, there are exceptions to the general rule.
 You would be advised to exercise the usual caution expected when visiting somewhere unknown: stick to well-lit areas, don't flash your money, expensive jewellery or phone around, and try not remain in control of your actions.

 If you are joining one of the Palau liveaboards then the itinerary will include some fun and interesting non-diving activities most commonly snorkelling in Jellyfish Lake and visits to sights of significance to WWII activity.
 Beyond that you may spend some time in Koror, a very small but friendly little town.

 Koror is not a hive of activity.
 One main street is the focus of most of the action, so at least you won’t get lost.
 Here you will find most of the shops and restaurants.
 There are 2 main shopping centres here: WCTC Shopping Center and Surangels Super Center.
 Every fortnight the Palauan and international night markets take place, offering you a great chance to experience local cuisine and traditional entertainment.
 Nightlife is limited to bars like Barracuda on the dockside, an expat hangout called Riptide and, for a more local flavour, you can check out the Palauan cha-cha at Peleliu Club.